 Truth is, canning isn't hard.
 It just seems that way if it's totally new to you.
 So, I hope if you're interested in giving canning a try, maybe my experience will help you.
 I'm a canning rookie compared to many, but I haven't had a batch fail yet.
 It's all about following the rules.
 And, it is important to follow the rules so that your food is preserved safely.

 Here's what I use.
 These items can be purchased separately or in a kit.
-An enameled waterbath canner, jar rack, jar lifter, funnel, magnetic lid lifter, tool for measuring headspace and removing bubbles.
+A waterbath canner, jar rack, jar lifter, funnel, tool for measuring headspace and removing bubbles.
 A magnetic lid lifter often comes with canning kits; however it isn't an essential tool.
 Here's an explanation of recommended equipment with Amazon links:

 ♦♦View on Amazon: mason jars

 I'll proceed to show you how to can using a stove-top waterbath canner.
 Use the same procedure for an electric canner.
 In the photos below, I am canning marinara sauce.

 Step 1: Fill the waterbath canner and heat the water to a boil.

 Make sure you put the rack in the bottom of the canner before filling it.
 The water level needs to be 1-2 inches above the jars.